Be Smart, Go Local.

 Best Outdoor Air Quality Monitor

-Best Air Quality Monitor for Home Assistant: AirGradient OpenAir
+Best Air Quality Sensors for Home Assistant: AirGradient OpenAir

 The AirGradient OpenAir is the best outdoor air quality monitor for Home Assistant.
 It can measure CO2, PM particles, Temperature, Humidity, TVOC and NOx indexes.
 It’s mounted with a set of screws and powered by a 5V1A adapter with an USB-C connector.